mac137/ConSLAM/README.md

   </a>
 </p>

+# Software installation
+*Tested on Ubuntu 20.04 with ROS Noetic.*

+1. Clone this repo to your catkin work space `path/to/ros_ws/src`
+2. Install the dependencies of the packages in this repo using for example `rosdep install --from-paths src --ignore-src -r -y` as instructed [here](http://wiki.ros.org/rosdep)
+3. Install the packages in this repo using a standard `catkin_make` command as instructed [here](http://wiki.ros.org/catkin/commands/catkin_make)

+# How to run
+Connect all the sensors: RGB camera, Velodyne and IMU to your computer/laptop.
+Make sure the system recongises them all.

+Run `roslaunch pp_launcher 4london.launch`

 # Evaluate your trajectory
 We have extended a popular trajectory evaluation package [evo](https://github.com/MichaelGrupp/evo) for odometry and SLAM trajectory evaluation.